MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfmemory/nf-wdfmemory-wdfmemorycopyfrombuffer.md

 For more information about framework memory objects, see <a href="https://docs.microsoft.com/windows-hardware/drivers/wdf/using-memory-buffers">Using Memory Buffers</a>.

-If the source or destination buffer was allocated from the pageable memory pool, the <b>WdfMemoryCopyFromBuffer</b> method must be called at IRQL &lt;= APC_LEVEL.
+If the source or destination buffer was allocated from the pageable memory pool, the <b>WdfMemoryCopyFromBuffer</b> method must be called at IRQL <= APC_LEVEL.
 Otherwise, the method can be called at any IRQL.

 #### Examples